 - 8.1 The contribution that windfalls can reasonably be expected to make to housing delivery is set out in table A4.3.
-These assumptions are based on a continuing recovery of the economy and the housing market. - 8.2 Windfall supply increased in 2014/15 and increased completions in 2016/17, 2017/18 and 2018/19 reflect this.
-It is anticipated that windfalls will continue to play a prominent role as time goes on as the degree of certainty which can be attached to the SHLAA is likely to diminish. - 8.3 No windfall allowance is made for the first year as all supply identified at the SHLAA base date is already accounted for. - 8.4 Although not included in the windfall allowance, sites which come forward as permitted development, for instance, change of use from offices (B1a), retail (A1), etc to residential (C3), although not requiring planning permission, are also effectively windfalls where these have not previously been identified at the point notification to develop is received.
-In 2018/19 notification was received to create 488 dwellings from such conversions.
-While these have not been taken into account in establishing the windfall allowance they add an element of flexibility to the allowance.
+These assumptions are based on a continuing recovery of the economy and the housing market. - 8.2 Windfall supply has increased since 2014/15 and this is reflected in increased completions from 2016/17 onwards.
+It is anticipated that windfalls will continue to play a prominent role as time goes on as the degree of certainty which can be attached to the SHLAA is likely to diminish. - 8.3 No windfall allowance is made for the first year as all supply identified at the SHLAA base date is already accounted for.

 Time Period Annual Contribution (Dwellings)

-Small Sites
+Small Sites (below 0.06ha)

 Short Term - Within 5 Years 40

 Medium Term - Years 6 to 10 50

 Longer Term - Beyond 10 Years 75

 Larger Sites

 Short Term - Within 5 Years 300

 Medium Term - Years 6 to 10 400

 Longer Term - Beyond 10 Years 500